 - Does it have a PPO Network?
 These networks may go by different names, by, in essence, it means that the insurance company has certain “preferred” facilities where you can receive treatment.
 These facilities have the option to bill the company directly for any expenses, instead of you having to pay and then claim for reimbursement.

 How to Get Health Insurance for International Students?

 There are three main options international students get health insurance:

 - Through the school.
 Universities or colleges oftentimes offers international students a health insurance policy which they can subscribe to.
 In some cases, it is compulsory, other times you can opt-out and choose your own policy elsewhere.
 If your school offers you an opt-out policy, make sure to read it carefully before making a decision.

 - Private health insurance.
 Anywhere you go, there will be private health insurance companies.
+You can compare them here.
 If your school does not offer a plan, you can do your research and buy a student visa-compliant insurance plan from a local company after you arrive at your destination.
 This is a good option if you do not intend to travel to other countries or return home during your studies.

 - International student health insurance.
 You can get an international health insurance plan online.
 International plans are intended for expats, travellers, and international students because they offer coverage in more than one country – as the name suggests.
 So, if you want to travel around or return home once in a while, you can rest assured you are covered.

 You can get international health insurance through comparison websites, such as Insubuy, which allow you to compare plans side-by-side in a detailed manner, before settling on one.
 Regardless of what type of student health insurance you choose, remember to always read the policy carefully!